captain-mayhem/captainsengine/heroquest/README.txt

  . . .
- T = type of object that is standing on the field, e.g. M (monster); F (furniture) Aa = specific object id of the object on the field, e.g. zo (zombie); th (throne) S = special action that is associated with the field, e.g. X (hero starting position) Oo = Object on the field, that is not blocking the field, e.g. st (stair).
-Traps are also encoded here.
+ T = type of object that is standing on the field, e.g. M (monster); F (furniture) Aa = specific object id of the object on the field, e.g. zo (zombie); th (throne) S = special action that is associated with the field, e.g. X (hero starting position), a (pit trap), ...
+ Oo = Object on the field, that is typically not blocking the field, e.g. st (stair).
+Trap overlays are also encoded here.
  Rr = RoomId, e.g. 04.
 If no roomId is specified, the field belongs to the corridor.

  Every valid map has to have walls all around the outer border and needs at least one hero